omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 #### Community Points Client

-We are utilizing the Web Browser as the user interface for this demonstration due to the simplicity of integration with current ecosystem tooling.
+We are utilizing the web browser as the user interface for this demonstration due to the simplicity of integration with current ecosystem tooling.
 The currently supported browsers are Brave and Chrome.
 Here are different components to the interface:

 - r/OMGnetwork: the application is designed to work while the user is interacting in a specific community, in this case, it is `r/OMGnetwork`.
-This is also a way to introduce the product in a seamless manner and not risking breaking the experience of the Community Points platform.
+This is also a way to introduce the product in a seamless manner and not risk breaking the experience of the Community Points platform.

-- Web3 provider: any Web3 provider that injects Web3 object into the DOM, exposes the current user's Ethereum account balance and supports EIP712 transaction signing.
+- Web3 provider: any Web3 provider that injects a Web3 object into the DOM, exposes the current user's Ethereum account balance, and supports EIP712 transaction signing.
 Because we are reliant on a non-custodial solution, users will have full ownership of funds.
-For the demonstration, we push the responsibility for Web3 and wallet provider to MetaMask.
+For the demonstration, we push the responsibility of Web3 and wallet provider to MetaMask.

 - Community Points extension: the user interface and core business logic for the user.
 It interacts with a few different services including the public Reddit API, Web3 provider, and fee relayer service.
 It currently offers multiple functionalities: